 Local clinical research company at forefront of Alzheimer’s studies

 Important, cutting-edge clinical trial research related to Alzheimer’s disease and dementia is happening right here in Nova Scotia.
-Since 2006, True North Clinical Research has been actively working toward better treatments for people with dementia, including Alzheimer’s Disease.
+Since 2006, Centricity Research has been actively working toward better treatments for people with dementia, including Alzheimer’s Disease.
 With the help of local Alzheimer’s patients, their discoveries are contributing to research that has the potential to improve the lives of people around the world.

 Alzheimer’s Disease Touches Every Community